MAN TG-range: Second generation (2007–2020)

 In 2007, the 16.2 L D28 series turbocharged V8 engine became available as an option in the TGX.

-In 2012, all new models were revealed with a chrome Lion grill and updated styling.
+In 2012, all new models were revealed with a chrome Lion grille and updated styling.
 These models featured largely the same powertrain, however now Euro 6 compliant.
 The D2868 V8 was also discontinued due to a lack of demand, now replaced with the 15.2 L D3876 I6.

-In 2016, a facelift was revealed, it features a refreshed lower bumper along with a new black backed Lion logo on the grill.
+In 2016, a facelift was revealed, it features a refreshed lower bumper along with a new black backed Lion logo on the grille.
 The TGS and TGX also received 20 HP and 100 N m power increase on all engine selections, which are now Euro 6c compliant.
 Some models also now share gearboxes with the sister brand Scania.

 In 2019, a minor facelift was rolled out which featured refreshed interior and gauge cluster, and on the TGS and TGX; a further 10 HP and 100 N m increase on all engine selections.
 All engines are also now Euro 6d compliant.